 Don’t be surprised if after a good rain, your succulents look brighter and more vibrant.
-Rain provides dissolved minerals and washes away dust that inhibits photosynthesis.
-It dilutes and flushes salts and harmful chemicals that have built up in the soil from tap water and provides nitrogen essential to growth, especially during electrical storms.
+Here’s how rain benefits succulents: It provides dissolved minerals and washes away dust that inhibits photosynthesis; it dilutes and flushes salts and harmful chemicals that have built up in the soil from tap water; and it provides nitrogen essential to growth, especially during electrical storms.
 It’s odd but true: Lightning nourishes plants.

 My blog post, Succulents and Too Much Rain, A French Solution describes a French botanical garden’s simple but effective method of protecting its cactus collection.

 Of all succulents, cacti seem to respond the most dramatically to rain.
 No surprise; they’ve been waiting all year for it.
 If they weren’t rooted, they’d be dancing.
 Opuntia (paddle) cacti that have been doing a whole lot of nothing for months rapidly grow new pads that can double the size of a young specimen in a matter of weeks.
 It’s as though the pads were water balloons being squeezed; the resulting bulge is a new leaf.